 Teachers use least intrusive skills to redirect behaviour.
-If they decide to move a child's nametag down the behaviour chart, they must give a clear reason to the child for doing so, and explain what the child can do to change this decision.
+If they decide to give a pupil a warning, they must give a clear reason to the child for doing so, and explain what the child can do to change this decision.
 At least three warnings or redirections are always provided for pupils before any moves are made.
-Teachers constantly support pupils to make their right choices so that they can move their nametag to gold, and beyond.
+Teachers constantly support pupils to make their right choices.